-The project team will work closely with DWA Regional Offices who has already been tasked with gathering the information as part of the development of a provincial WCWDM plan.
+The project team will work closely with DWA Regional Offices who has already been tasked with gathering the information as part of the development of a provincial WC/WDM plan.
+Relevant information for Eastern Cape requirements supplied from the Orange will be obtained from the recent Algoa Reconciliation Strategy and the most recent Algoa annual operating analysis report.

-2.6.2 Task 6b : Broad based assessment of potential savings
+2.6.2 Task 6b: Broad based assessment of potential savings